 CONAN: Ferrel Guillory, professor of the practice of journalism at the University of North Carolina at Chapel Hill.
 And Ken, those are just two states where this is playing out.
 Interesting to look at the state of Iowa, another of the 13 states.

 RUDIN: Yeah.
-And exactly - I mean they're not - he's not targeting (unintelligible) because Tom - I mean they may be targeting Chuck Grassley, who's not up in 2014, but the Tom Harkin Senate seat is.
+And exactly - I mean they're not - he's not targeting a senator, I think they targeted there - because Tom - I mean they may be targeting Chuck Grassley, who's not up in 2014, but the Tom Harkin Senate seat is.
 So you have this money coming in to the state, and that's going to be a state - a seat - a Senate race that everybody is watching.
 You have a very strong conservative, Steve King, on the Republican side who looks like he wants it, and another congressman, Bruce Braley, on the Democratic side.
 The Republicans really, really want that seat, but right now it's trending Democratic.

 CONAN: And it also remains to be seen whether votes now on either side will cost people politically come election day.
 And as Mayor Bloomberg said, so far all the threats of politics have been from one side.
 He wants to make some threats on the other side.